-(a) The pool operator shall keep well maintained aAll parts of the public pool site, including but not limited to the public pools, water treatment systems, appurtenances, ancillary facilities, signs, showers, toilets, dressing facilities, drinking fountains, diaper_changing stations, floors, walls, partitions, doors, and lockersand related pool facilities equipment shall be maintained in good repair.
-Floors shall be kept free from cracks and other defects and in compliance with Section 2-9021, Title 24, California Administrative Code.
-Walls, ceilings, partitions, doors, lockers and similar surfaces and equipment shall be refinished in a manner acceptable to the enforcing agent as often as necessary to be kept in a state of good repair.
+(a) The pool operator shall keep well maintained aAll parts of the public pool site including but not limited to the public pools, water treatment systems, appurtenances, ancillary facilities, signs, showers, toilets, dressing facilities, drinking fountains, diaper changing stations, floors, walls, partitions, doors, and lockersand related pool facilities and equipment shall be maintained in good repair.
+Floors shall be kept free from cracks and other defects and in compliance with Section 2-9021, and similar surfaces and equipment shall be refinished in a manner acceptable to the enforcing agent as often as necessary to be kept in a state of good repair.